 Upon review by the State Parole Authority of a revocation order made by it, a rescission of that order may be made.
-This applies to revocations of parole and intensive correction orders.
-(Note, Reintegration Home Detention Orders are not reviewed).
+This applies to revocations of parole, home detention and periodic detention.

 In effect, this means the offender is released to freedom under the terms of the order as it stood prior to the revocation, unless specified otherwise.
 Credit is given to the offender for time served in custody.